cms-opendata-workshop/workshop2024-lesson-statistical-inference/episodes/05-challenge.md

 :::::::::::

 The goal of this exercise is to use the `Combine` tool to calculate limits from the results of the $Z'$ search studied in the previous exercises.
 We will use the `Zprime_hists_FULL.root` file generated during the [Uncertainties challenge](https://cms-opendata-workshop.github.io/workshop2024-lesson-uncertainties/instructor/05-challenge.html).
-We will build various datacards from it, add systematics, calculate limits on the signal strength and understand the output.
+We will build various datacards from it, add systematics, calculate limits on the signal strength modifier and understand the output.

 :::::::: prereq